privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Signals about client device.
     // Copied from Auction Config in SellerFrontEnd service. oneof DeviceSignals {
-      // A JSON string constructed by Android containing contextual
+      // A JSON string constructed by Android containing information
-      // information that SDK or app knows about and that adtech's bidding
+      // that SDK or app knows about and that adtech's bidding code
-      // code can ingest.
+      // can ingest.
       // The serialized string can be deserialized to a JSON object. string android_signals = 5;